 Exercise 2.2

 It's impossible not to make mistakes writing queries.
-Therefore, it's important to know what common errors mean when you see them.
+Therefore, it is important to know what common errors mean when you see them.

 Type the following query in DVDev exactly as you read it and then run it (CTRL + Q).